2023 Extremaduran regional election

-A regional election was held in Extremadura on Sunday, 28 May 2023, to elect the 11th Assembly of the autonomous community.
+A regional election was held in Extremadura on 28 May 2023 to elect the 11th Assembly of the autonomous community.
 All 65 seats in the Assembly were up for election.
-It was held concurrently with regional elections in eleven other autonomous communities and local elections all throughout Spain.
+It was held concurrently with regional elections in eleven other autonomous communities and local elections all across Spain.

 The Spanish Socialist Workers' Party (PSOE), which had ruled Extremadura since 2015—and previously from 1982 to 2011—lost its absolute majority, tying with the opposition People's Party (PP) under María Guardiola with 28 seats each.
 The entry of the far-right Vox party with 5 seats, coupled with the left-wing United for Extremadura (UxE) alliance remaining stagnant at 4 seats, meant that the right-wing parties commanded a majority in the Assembly, which initially prompted President Guillermo Fernández Vara to concede on election night.
 However, following Guardiola's initial rejection to form a coalition government with Vox, Vara reneged on his renounce and pledged to attempt to form a government of his own by virtue of leading the most-voted party.

 Following several weeks of public fighting—which led to PSOE and UxE retaining control of the Assembly's bureau and saw Guardiola herself proclaim that she could not allow into her government "those who deny gender-based violence, who use bold strokes, dehumanize immigrants and display a banner on which they throw the LGTBI flag into a trash can", in reference to Vox—Guardiola U-turned and accepted to include Vox in her cabinet in exchange for the latter to elect her as new regional president, thus forming the second PP-led government in the history of the region.
 This political episode was said as having had an impact in the outcome of the 2023 Spanish general election held on 23 July, as it evidenced the PP's willingness to allow the far-right into government despite initial pledges to the contrary.

 Overview

-Under the 2011 Statute of Autonomy, the Assembly of Extremadura was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to vote confidence in or withdraw it from a regional president.
+Under the 2011 Statute of Autonomy, the Assembly of Extremadura was the unicameral legislature of the homonymous autonomous community, having legislative power in devolved matters, as well as the ability to grant or withdraw confidence from a regional president.
+The electoral and procedural rules were supplemented by national law provisions.

+Date

+The term of the Assembly of Extremadura expired four years after the date of its previous election, unless it was dissolved earlier.
+The election decree was required to be issued no later than 25 days before the scheduled expiration date of parliament and published on the following day in the Official Journal of Extremadura (DOE), with election day taking place 54 days after the decree's publication.
+The previous election was held on 26 May 2019, which meant that the chamber's term would have expired on 26 May 2023.
+The election decree was required to be published in the DOE no later than 2 May 2023, setting the latest possible date for election day on 25 June 2023.